amundsen-io/amundsen/metadata/docs/proxy/mysql.md

 # Schema migration
 Before running MySQL as the Amundsen metadata store, we need initialize/upgrade all the table schemas first.
-The schema migration is managed by cli in metadata service and [alembic](https://alembic.sqlalchemy.org/en/latest/) behind.
+The schema migration is managed by cli in metadata service and [Alembic](https://alembic.sqlalchemy.org/en/latest/) behind.

 #### Add config for MySQL
 ```
+PROXY_CLI = PROXY_CLIS['MYSQL']
 SQLALCHEMY_DATABASE_URI = os.environ.get('SQLALCHEMY_DATABASE_URI', {mysql_connection_string})
 # other fileds used for mysql proxy
 ......